Github Pages, GitHub Actions, and Hugo

 bkimmig.github.io.
 You’ll notice

-branch contains only the site code.
+that the main branch contains only the site code.
 The other branch to consider

-- this contains all of the code to generate the site.
+here is called source - this contains all of the code to generate the site.

 From there, I have a GitHub Action set up to build and push the site to the

-branch on any push to the source
+main branch on any push to the source branch.

 This is the